dadi/queue/readme.md

 - Optional throttling to avoid congestion
 - Scheduled processing to defer specific messages
 - Logging and robust error handling

+## Requirements

+ - Node
+ - Note: RSMQ uses the Redis EVAL command (LUA scripts) so the minimum Redis version is 2.6+.

 ## Installation